 Support around cold chain management

 - appropriate advice from Strive for 5

-- a recommendation that practices purchase and use their own data logger for best practice and to provide supporting data in the event of a power out.
+- practices are required to purchase and use their own data logger for best practice and to provide supporting data in the event of a power out.

 Read more about data logging and cold chain management.

 Support with immunisation queries

 General Practices are encouraged to call the Immunisation team at Nepean Blue Mountains PHN on 4708 8100 or contact us online if you have any questions in relation to Immunisation or the Nepean Blue Mountains Local Health District Public Health Unit on 4743 2022.